 -

-time: what kind of country do we want to be?
-A nation that cares for our war veterans,
+what kind of country do we want to be?
+A nation that cares for

 Author